MehediAhsan/mehediahsan-portfolio/README.md

 # My Portfolio Website.

 Hi👋 I am Mehedi Ahsan.
 This is my portfolio website.
-In this website I have used react js and tailwind css.
+In this website, I have used react js and tailwind css.

 ## Used Resources
 Framework -> [Tailwindcss](https://tailwindcss.com/)